 Citizen involvement is a must if Community Policing is to be successful.

 To become involved with improving the quality of life in your neighborhood, contact the Frederick County Sheriff's Office or your local Police.
 In an emergency, call 911 for law enforcement.
 To report suspicious activity in your community, or any other non-emergency situation, dial 301-600-2071.
-For more information about how Community Policing can make a difference in your community, call the Frederick County Sheriff's Office at 301-600-1046 and ask to speak with the Community Policing supervisor.
+For more information about how Community Policing can make a difference in your community, call the Frederick County Sheriff's Office at 301-600-1046 and ask to speak with the Community Services supervisor.
 Working together, we can and will improve the quality of life in Frederick County .